Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

-We remark the fact that the boundary condition in the initial boundary value problem \eqref{IBVP4x4}--\eqref{semilinearODE4x4} is not a given information but it is a semi-linear boundary condition given by an ordinary differential equation.
-This subsection is devoted to establish Sobolev estimates for the solution to a the following ordinary differential equation
+We remark the fact that the boundary condition in the initial boundary value problem \eqref{IBVP4x4}--\eqref{semilinearODE4x4} is not a given information but it is a semi-linear boundary condition given by an ODE.
+This subsection is devoted to establish Sobolev estimates for the solution to